 - Personal Statement of Need: Please submit on a separate sheet of paper a typed essay describing your educational and career goals, explaining why you deserve a scholarship (e.g. GPA, extracurricular activities, community service and personal circumstances) and sharing how a scholarship award from the SCC Foundation will help you achieve your goals.

-- Submit two letters of reference - one from an educational professional and the second from a community member not related to you.
-These individuals should offer insight into your academic abilities and personal qualities of dedication and leadership.
-Letters of recommendation must be sent directly to the address below.
+- Submit one letter of reference - from an educational professional or a community member not related to you.
+This individual should offer insight into your academic abilities and personal qualities of dedication and leadership.
+Please submit the letter of recommendation with your scholarship application.

 - If a current high school student, have a copy of your high school transcript sent directly to SCC at the address below.
 If a transfer student, have transcripts of all college-level courses sent directly to SCC at the address below.
 Current SCC students will be evaluated on the basis of their SCC transcript which is on file.